NajiElKotob/Awesome-Excel/Topics/Modern-Excel.md

 * Slicers and Timelines
 * Gauges

+## Printing and Sharing
+* Printing and sharing

 ## Troubleshooting and Best practices
+* Performance
+* Connection
+* Transformation Error